marein/php-nchan-client/README.md

 ### Nchan status information

-First you have to create a location with the `nchan_stub_status directive`.
-Then you can query it.
+Endpoints with the `nchan_stub_status` directive can be queried as follows.

 <details>
   <summary>Show code</summary>